 Keep in mind however, that products in this system are not recommended to be used by pregnant and breastfeeding mothers.
 Treatment should be limited to small areas of the body as some areas of the skin are more sensitive than others.
 The use of sunscreen during the treatment is also strongly advised as certain ingredients can cause sensitivity to the sun.

 Consult your trusted dermatologist before trying out any of Obagi’s CRX System products for a better understanding of what your skin actually needs.
-Aside from the products listed above, most of Obagi’s CRX System line is available only through prescription because of its 4% hydroquinone content and as a result, is not recommended for use without professional guidance.
+Aside from the products listed above, most of Obagi’s CRX System line is available only through prescription and as a result, is not recommended for use without professional guidance.

 Overall, The Obagi CRX System has transformed lives due to its proven effectivity when it comes to trouble hyperpigmented skin.
 However, taking care of your skin during and after the process of using Obagi products should also be of high priority.
 A few hours of prolonged sun exposure can easily undo months of treatment.
 When it comes to hyperpigmentation, topical treatments can be miracle workers.
 But at the end of the day, it all boils down to prevention and taking care of your skin so that any products used can have the best chance of success in treating your skin.